In this post, we’re going to review the best budgeting apps you can use in 2022.

-- The basic plan is free of cost with limited functionality like no bank feeds
+- The basic plan is free of cost with limited functionality as no bank feeds

 - The third plan is Super where you pay $19.95/month.
 But just costs $14.16/month if paid fully for a whole year.

-So I recommend you to go with a yearly plan to save more money.
+So I recommend you go with a yearly plan to save more money.